kalisio/feathers-import-export/README.md

 This hook converts exported **GeoJSON** data to [ESRI Shapefile](https://en.wikipedia.org/wiki/Shapefile) format using [ogr2ogr](https://gdal.org/programs/ogr2ogr.html).
 The output file is a compressed archive containing `.shp`, `.shx`, `.dbf` and other side-car files of one or several layers.

 > [!NOTE]
-> To be executed the `filename` option must have the extention `shp.zip`.
+> To be executed the `filename` option must have the extension `shp.zip`.
 Otherwise the hook is skipped.

 ## License